 - Cape Town is Africa's most gay-friendly city, with a lively club scene and a welcoming vibe.

-Afriboyz (www.afriboyz.com/Homosexuality-in-Africa.html) Worth checking out for (often-dated) links to gay issues around the continent.
+Afriboyz (www.afriboyz.com/Homosexuality-in-Africa.html) Worth checking out for (often-dated) links to resources from around the continent.

-David Travel (www.davidtravel.com) A US-based tour company offering specialist tours for gay men and women.
+David Travel (www.davidtravel.com) A US-based tour company offering specialist tours for LGBTIQ+ travelers.

-Global Gayz (www.globalgayz.com/africa/) Links to information about the situation for gays and lesbians in most African countries.
+Global Gayz (www.globalgayz.com/africa/) Links to information about the situation for the LGBTIQ+ community in most African countries.

 ILGA (www.ilga.org) Another good resource with information for many West African countries.